siddheshgunjal/slackker/README.md

 # slackker

-``Slacki`` is Python package for reporting your ML training status in realtime on slack channel.
+``slackker`` is Python package for reporting your ML training status in realtime on slack channel.

 #
 **Star this repo if you like it! ⭐️**